matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## :star: Singleton

-- Exactly one object of a particular type is needed
+- Exactly one object of a particular type is needed:
     - Device Drivers
     - Registry Settings
 - Singleton objects also makes sense where the state of an object consumes a lot of memory, and just one version of that state is sufficient for the entire application
-- singleton object must satisfy two attributes
+- Singleton object must satisfy two attributes:
     - Exactly one instance of the object should exist
     - Globally accessible